Anastasia Giachanou, Tina Shahedi

 Now, we will create a plot to visualize the hidden states over time for each subject in the dataset.

 2. Visualize time sequences for individual subjects separately to analyze emotional responses over time.
-Start by transforming your dataset from wide to long format using pandas.melt(), which prepares it for detailed analysis.
-Select only five emotions: 'happy
+Start by transforming your dataset from wide to long format using melt() function from pandas, which prepares it for detailed analysis.
+Select only five emotions: 'happy', 'excited', 'relaxed', 'angry', 'depressed'.
+How does the dataframe look like now?

 # Creating a new column to represent the beep normalized over days